 The year after his college graduation, Galante took a year to travel the world.
 He visited 46 of the most remote places on earth to work with and photograph rare wildlife.
 Along his journey, he caught crocodiles, dove with white sharks, photographed venomous snakes, outsmarted a startled hippo, dodged a cyclone, and had countless other adventures—but also was hospitalized multiple times.

-Since 2018, Galante has captured evidence of the existence of two animals once believed to be extinct animals.
-In his first discovery, Forrest found trail footage of a Zanzibar leopard and in 2019 he discovered a female Fernandina Island tortoise, a species that hadn’t been seen for over 100 years.
+Since 2018, Galante has captured evidence of the existence of eight animals once believed to be extinct.
 To learn more about his discoveries, read here.

 Galante continues to conduct field expeditions and surveys, working not just with believed-extinct animals but also with a wide range of other wildlife.
 His mission is to inspire and educate people about animals and adventure through the media, including hosting programs on Animal Planet, on-camera expert interviews, and production of his own wildlife and natural history shows.
-He also communicates his mission through his active social media presence, with frequent posts to his 72 thousand Instagram followers.
+He also communicates his mission through his active social media presence, with frequent posts to a large following.